On this page

 What the research says

 Oxytocin has more clinical data than almost any other peptide.
 The challenge isn't a lack of evidence — it's that the evidence tells a more complicated story than the popular narrative.
 The obstetric data is unambiguous.
-The social cognition data is a cautionary tale about premature scientific narratives.
+Twenty years and 42 randomized trials into the intranasal psychiatric literature, the pooled effect is small and not statistically significant.

 Research timeline